ZetaKebab/unison/README.md

 ### Missing features

-* Custom shortcuts.
 * MPD passwords: I don't really see the point, but if asked, I will integrate them.
-* Any sort of playlist and queue management.
-I use other software to do it, but I might implement them at some point.

 ### Wanted features

 * A complete shuffle system based on set criteria, aka a smart playlist.
+* Any sort of playlist and queue management.
+I use other software to do it, but I will implement them at some point.

 ## Translations